kcuzner/Simulate/Engine/README.md

   * The DefaultContext
  * Resolve whether or not block ids are longs or int.
 Make this consistent
  * Make a triggering mechanism for blocks so they don't always have to be executed.
+   * Individual blocks are given triggers.
+A trigger simply says whether or not the block should be executed during the step.
+If it isn't executed, its outputs should be set again to the value that they had the previous step.
+If it is executed, things should procede as normal.
  * Change models to be identified by a UUID and a readable name.
+ * Make simulation-level global variables.
  * Build a loader (possibly a separate qt plugin...at least make the interface)
   * The sequence for loading:
     1) Scan the file for all model definitions